- 20% of the input creates 80% of the result

 Like Drupal or Joomla CMS/portal solutions in the PHP world we have few good open source java solutions.
 Liferay is one of them.

 This product was chosen by my previous employers client( a large online media publishing house of USA).
 This is when I got a chance to play around with liferay for around 1 year.
+This client wanted to upgrade their media sites to latest technology but with minimum costs and the so called web2.0.
+Liferay was evaluated and given a choice by our onsite/offshore Archtects.

 "Brian Chan, Chief Software Architect and founder, began development on Liferay Portal in 2000 to provide nonprofit organizations with an open source solution to facilitate collaboration on the Internet.
 He has since steered Liferay to become a leader in innovative open source enterprise solutions.
 With a strong foundation in software architecture and economics, Brian has solidified open source as a low-cost, high performance solution for the enterprise.
 His expertise in portal architecture and design has garnered him a seat on the JSR-286 portlet specification committee "